James Oseland: Career

-Oseland’s first journalism job was as a proofreader at the LA Weekly in 1990.
+Oseland's first journalism job was as a proofreader at the LA Weekly in 1990.
 In 1993, he returned to New York City, where he held editorial positions that ranged from copy editor to managing editor; between 1993 and 2006 he worked at various publications, including Vogue, Organic Style, TV Guide's Celebrity Dish, Vibe, Time Out New York, Sassy, American Theatre, The Village Voice and Mademoiselle.
 From 1996 to 1998 he was a theater critic for Time Out New York.
 In 1997, he was awarded a Jerome Foundation fellowship administered by American Theatre magazine for his theater criticism.
 A year later, he became managing editor of American Theatre.

 From 1997 to 2006 he was a contributor as a writer and photographer to Saveur, a culinary magazine that has been called “the National Geographic of food.”
 In 2006, he became executive editor then editor-in-chief of the magazine.
 Under his editorial leadership, the publication saw unprecedented growth; subscription-renewal rates were among the highest in the American magazine industry during the period he was editor.
-He founded and oversaw the publication’s Blog Awards as well its acclaimed video series.
+He founded and oversaw the publication's Blog Awards as well its acclaimed video series.
 During his tenure, Saveur garnered more than 45 awards from numerous organizations, including the American Society of Magazine Editors, the James Beard Foundation, the International Association of Culinary Professionals, and the Society for Newspaper and Magazine Design.

 In 2014 he left Saveur and became the founding editor-in-chief of Rodale's Organic Life, a lifestyle publication that was named the hottest magazine launch of 2015 by Adweek.
 During the time he was at the publication, he was twice named one of the “Most Intriguing People in Media” by the Media Industry News.

 He departed from Rodale's Organic Life in 2016 to begin creating World Food, a book series from Ten Speed Press, an imprint of Penguin Random House.
 The series features multiple editions, each of which will explore the cuisine of a specific region: its restaurants and street-food cultures, markets and food stores, chefs and home cooks.
 It premiered in 2020 with World Food: Mexico City, which was selected as one of the best books of the year by Town and Country magazine and the Atlanta Journal-Constitution.
-It will be followed by World Food: Paris in October of 2021.
+It will be followed by World Food: Paris in October 2021.